-While the Company has maintained a consistent margin in the current quarter and growth year-over-year, the markets continue to experience selling price pressure due to the available excess industry capacity.
-Gross margin rates are being negatively impacted by selling price stresses due to weaker market conditions, as the Company is seeing unsustainable pricing from many of its competitors in the market place.
+While the Company has maintained a consistent margin year-over-year, the markets continue to experience selling price pressure due to the available excess industry capacity.
+Selling price stresses due to weaker market conditions negatively impacted Quarter 3, 2016 gross margin rates.
+The Company continues to observe a myopic pricing strategy which is yielding unsustainable pricing from many of its competitors.

-There are some indications of moderate economic improvement in several markets and decline in others, thus supporting the unpredictability of markets and sales demand.
-The slow global recovery and uncertain economic environment have negatively impacted margin rates from a price and manufacturing capacity utilization perspective.
-To mitigate this effect, the Company has implemented a number of cost reduction activities, continues to actively advance its geographic presence, and invest in new product development.
+There are some indications of very moderate economic improvement particularly in the U.S. with slight growth in some markets and a decline in others.
+This supports the unpredictability of markets and sales demand.
+The uncertain economic environment has negatively impacted margin rates from a price realization and manufacturing capacity utilization perspective.
+To mitigate this effect, the Company has utilized a number of cost reduction activities, continues to actively advance its geographic presence and invest in new product development.

 The Company's current diversified geographic approach supports anticipated growth from implemented market strategies and eventual economic improvement.
-Currently the incremental fixed costs associated with excess capacity are dilutive to net margin rates in the short-term, but as sales grow, the favourable impact that higher manufacturing throughput will have on the absorption of our factory overheads, will favourably impact margin rates.
+Currently, the incremental fixed costs associated with excess capacity are dilutive to net margin rates in the short-term, but as sales grow, the favourable impact that higher manufacturing throughput will have on the absorption of our factory overheads, will favourably impact margin rates and have an accretive effect through increased sales.
 The Company's capacity strategy is fundamental for future increases in sales demand created through growth of market share and sales from newly developed products.
 HPS is dedicated to identifying and implementing productivity enhancements, cost reductions and lead-time improvements in the entire organization.